demisto/content/Packs/Code42/Integrations/Code42EventCollector/README.md

 You can retrieve your API credentials by following the instructions in the [Code 42 documentation](https://support.code42.com/hc/en-us/articles/14827617150231).

 ## Code42 Event Collector Rate Limits
-The code 42 api can handle up to 120 requests per a single minute.
-After that the api will start to decline client's requests.
+The Code42 API can handle up to 120 requests per minute.
+After that the API will start to decline client's requests.

 The integration with the default configuration should not raise any rate-limits.